CLIMAAX/FIRE/03_wildfire_response_model/workflow_description.md

 :::{dropdown} Impact response surface (IRS)

-A model for the response of a dependent variable (here: the probability of exceedance of a FWI threshold) to changes in a set of explanatory variables (here: mean temperature and precipitation).
+A model for the sensitivity/response of a dependent variable (here: the probability of exceedance of a FWI threshold) to changes in a set of explanatory variables (here: mean temperature and precipitation).
 The IRS is constructed empirically from a reference dataset of both the explanatory and corresponding dependent variables.
 Once constructed, it can be used to evaluate a response and the associated sensitivity to uncertainty for given values of the explanatory variables within the range covered by the reference dataset.
 :::